Woman with newborn

 You also have available to you prenatal diagnostic care, including sophisticated imaging, neonatal specialty care and advanced nursery services.

 - OB Nest.
-This is a new model of prenatal care unique to Mayo Clinic that aims to increase convenience and meet the needs of busy low-risk pregnant women who prefer more involvement in their prenatal care.
+This unique model of prenatal care at Mayo Clinic aims to increase convenience and meet the needs of busy low-risk pregnant women who prefer more involvement in their prenatal care.
 OB Nest uses at-home monitoring technology, online communities for pregnant women to connect with one another and other innovations to create a supportive environment.

 - The Family Birth Center.
 The center offers you a new standard for giving birth in a warm, family-centered environment.
 It includes high-tech electronic resources that can enhance the relationship between you and your provider during pregnancy.